 For example, the rear wheels in a front-wheel drive vehicle may be supported by stub axles.
 Additionally, these axles have a wheel bearing that supports the wheel hub.
 These types of car axles also attach to an axle through a kingpin.

 If you didn’t know, a kingpin is a large bolt that is used as a pivot.
-And, the cotter is a pin or wedge that goes through a hole in the kingpin to connect it to the axle.
+The cotter is a pin or wedge that goes through a hole in the kingpin to connect it to the axle.
 It makes sure the kingpin does not come out of the connection between the stub axle and the other axle.

 There are four main types of stub axles.